[VoxSpace Selects] Happy 50th to Goopy-Bagha- Satyajit Ray’s simpletons in an enchanted land

 Ray’s Humanitarian Outlook For Characterization

 Goopy and Bagha are kept dangling amidst an array of characters that add to the political dimension of this trilogy.
 Goopy-Bagha are far from being apolitical and the amount of adulation the trilogy has enjoyed can be partly attributed to Ray’s strain of fierce politics.
-Any understanding of the duo would remain incomplete without taking into equation King of Shundi, Borfi, Professor Udayan, and other minor characters.
+Any understanding of the duo would remain incomplete without taking into equation King of Shundi, Borfi, Professor Udayan and other minor characters.
 Such characters could be vividly brought into life back then without any political ferocity, unexplained ban on screening, or burn of effigies.
-There is no daunting presence of “star personae” in this trilogy; and even though Goopy-Bagha were born out of tolerant times, viewers were not allowed to indulge into self-alienation and come to the theatres just for the sake of star worshipping!
+There is no daunting presence of “star personae” in this trilogy; and even though Goopy-Bagha were born out of tolerant times, viewers were not allowed to indulge into self-alienation coming to the theatres just for the sake of star worshipping!

 50 Years Of A World Of Hems And Haws